Overview & Facts

 - The average age of a full-time student is 22.
 The average age of a part-timer is 29.

 - More than 35% of Mercer's graduates transfer to senior colleges or universities.

 MCCC degrees and courses transfer to numerous senior colleges through transfer agreements.
-Students can also enroll in a dual admissions program, which guarantees transfer into the junior year at six New Jersey colleges — Rutgers, Rider, The College of New Jersey, Montclair, NJIT and Thomas Edison.
+Students can also enroll in a dual admissions program, which guarantees transfer admission to five New Jersey colleges — Rutgers, Rider, The College of New Jersey, Montclair, and NJIT."